This set of Analytical Instrumentation Questions and Answers for Campus interviews focuses on ” Tandem Mass Spectroscopy”.

 b) Mass-based induced kinetic energy spectrometer

-a) Mass invasive kinetic electric spectrometer
+c) Mass invasive kinetic electric spectrometer

-a) Mass-analyser in kinetic energy-type spectrometer
+d) Mass-analyser in a kinetic energy-type spectrometer

 Explanation: ‘MIKES’ stands for mass-analysed ion kinetic energy spectrometer.
 It is related to spectrometers having magnetic field sectors.

 9. In MIKES experiments which of the following are measured?

 a) Product ions